arnavaidya/OverTheWire-Wargames-Walkthrough/Bandit/readme.md

         ./bandit20-do cat /etc/bandit_pass/bandit20

 **Note:** Executing *file bandit20-do* shows us that the file is a setuid ELF 32-bit LSB executable.
 Running the command allows us to take on the role of user bandit20 temporarily, because of the setuid (set user ID) executable.

+### Bandit Level 20 → Level 21
+**Key Takeaways**: Learn how to open a listening port and communicate using it, using the nc command.
+There is a setuid binary in the homedirectory that does the following: it makes a connection to localhost on the port you specify as a commandline argument.
+It then reads a line of text from the connection and compares it to the password in the previous level (bandit20).
+If the password is correct, it will transmit the password for the next level (bandit21).
+NOTE: Try connecting to your own network daemon to see if it works as you think.

+**Approach**:

+To complete this level, you’ll need two terminals, both logged in as bandit20.

+*Step 1 (Terminal A):*

+Start a listener using netcat on an arbitrary port (e.g., 9999):

+        nc -l -p 9999

+This will act as a server, waiting for incoming connections.

+*Step 2 (Terminal B):*

+Run the suconnect setuid binary with the same port number:

+        ./suconnect 9999

+This connects to the netcat listener you started on Terminal A.

+*Step 3 (Terminal A):*

+When prompted, input the password for bandit20.
+If the password is correct, the suconnect program will validate it and send back the password for bandit21 over the same connection — which will appear in Terminal A.